 Do not always expect the eldest to know better

-Most parents are guilty of perpetually telling the elder child to adjust because he or she is elder of the two!
-The fact is that this will only increase resentment in the elder child.
+Many parents are guilty of perpetually telling the elder child to adjust simply because he or she is elder of the lot!
+The fact is that this can lead to an increase in resentment in the elder child.
 Instead, it will also help to teach the younger sibling to ask for permission before taking the elder one’s possessions, for example.
 Importantly, the elder child will not see you as being unfair; this perception alone sometimes can be a cause for sibling rivalry.

 Be a role model